Other Options for Buttock Augmentation?

-Butt augementation can be achieved with semisolid silicone implants which can be placed within the muscle or below the fascia.
+Butt augmentation can be achieved with semisolid silicone implants which can be placed within the muscle or below the fascia.
 The implants cannot be placed under the muscle as this results in sciatic nerve compression.
 There must be a protective gluteal muscle cuff below the implants to relieve pressure on the sciatic nerve.

 The butt implant surgery can be performed through multiple incision locations, though many perform the incision or incisions at the level of the intergluteal crease or cleft (above the level of the buttock crack).

 Buttock implants come in largely two shapes, round and oval.
-Dr. Hughes uses almost exclusively round implants as many patients are trying to achieve not only projection but roundess of the buttocks and hips as well.
+Dr. Kenneth Hughes uses almost exclusively round implants as many patients are trying to achieve not only projection but roundness of the buttocks and hips as well.
 This simply cannot be achieved with oval implants.
 In addition, oval implants have the added risk of rotational deformity should they move within the pocket.